Darky2020/sauerbraten_demo_parser/README.md

 Each member of a ``PacketList`` is a ``Packet`` object which has these fields:
 - ``type``: packet type (such as N_DIED or N_POS), it's an integer.
 Use the sauerconsts import to simplify working with it.
-- ``timestamp``: an integer, number of milliseconds that has passed since the beginning of the game.
+- ``timestamp``: an integer, number of milliseconds that have passed since the beginning of the game.
-- ``args``: a dictionary containing the argumets in human readable form.
+- ``args``: a dictionary containing the argumets in a human readable form.
 Is unique to each packet type.

 # Packet filtering
 You can filter a ``PacketList`` by type, timestamp, cn and variable.<br>